Game Day Nutrition [Ultimate Athlete Guide]

 Right before game time, your nerves might be a little high and you also don’t want to eat anything that will sit in your stomach and not digest.
 Likely, you may want to drink a sports drink that you can sip as it gets closer to game time.

-Also, focus on easily digestible carbohydrates like pretzels or a small orange or banana if you’ve tried those before.
+Also, focus on eating around 30-60 grams of easily digestible carbohydrates like pretzels, applesauce squeezes or a small orange or banana if you’ve tried those before.
+Continue to hydrate with at least 8 ounces of water before the game.

-What are the best half time snacks
+The best game day nutrition half time snacks

 You don’t need to worry about eating during a game that lasts less than an hour.
-However, for activities that go beyond an hour, you should ingest (either foods or sports drinks) around 30 – 60 grams of carbohydrate/hour.
+However, for activities that go beyond an hour, you should consume (either foods or sports drinks) around 30 – 60 grams of carbohydrate/hour.

-- Sports drink: 2-4 gulps every 15-30 minutes of a 6-8% carbohydrate drink
+Sports drink: 2-4 gulps every 15-30 minutes of a 6-8% carbohydrate drink

-- Easily digested, high carbohydrate: pretzels, applesauce, gummies, animal crackers
+Easily digested, high carbohydrate: pretzels, applesauce, gummies, animal crackers

 Check out our post on the best halftime snacks for even more ideas.

-What is the best recovery food for game day?
+Best recovery food for game day

 Additionally you’ll want to rehydrate to replenish your fluid and electrolytes.

-The four keys (4Rs) to performance nutrition recovery are:
+The four keys (4Rs) to performance nutrition recovery

 - Refuel with 0.5 gram carbohydrate per pound of body weight